Skip to content

 During a colonoscopy, the rectum, the entire colon, and the last portion of the small intestine (terminal ileum) are examined.

-You should avoid a high-fiber diet 2-3 days prior the colonoscopy.
-That means raw fruits, raw vegetables, whole grains, and cereal should preferably not be consumed during this time.
-On the day before the examination, it is recommended to have only clear soup for lunch and nothing else thereafter.
+You should avoid eating foods high in fiber for 2-3 days before the colonoscopy.
+This means that raw fruit, raw vegetables, whole grain products, and muesli should not be consumed if possible.
+On the day before the examination, it is best to eat only clear soup for lunch and nothing else afterwards.

-After the examination, you can resume normal eating immediately.
+After the examination, you may resume eating normally immediately.

-Since you will start drinking the wash-out solution on the day before the examination in the late afternoon, you should plan to be at home from around 6:00 pm onward.
+Since you will begin drinking the washout solution in the late afternoon on the day before the examination, you should be home by around 6:00 p.m.

-Since the examination is performed under sedation, you may still feel a bit tired afterward.
+Since the examination is performed under sedation, you may still feel a little tired after the examination.
 It is advisable to take the day off on the day of the examination.

-The presence of a trusted person is not necessary.
-Approximately one hour after your examination, you will be fit again and can resume your usual activities.
+It is not necessary to be accompanied by a trusted person.
+Approximately one hour after your examination, you will be fit again and able to resume your normal activities.
 However, driving is expressly prohibited.

 For rectoscopy, there is no need for fasting or bowel preparation.
 You arrive at the practice approximately 45 minutes before the examination and then receive an enema.
 This cleanses the rectum for the examination.
 The doctor will briefly discuss the procedure and potential risks.
 You will then change in a separate changing room directly adjacent to the endoscopy room.
 At the beginning of the examination, an access is established, and Propofol is administered, so you fall asleep.
 The examination of the rectum takes about 30 minutes: after waking up and getting dressed, you’ll go to the recovery room and relax in a comfortable leather recliner.
 The doctor will then give you your written report, which will be briefly discussed.
 If you need medication, you will also receive a prescription.